mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ASAN said that it's an illegal read of size 1, which makes sense because `getChar` tries to read a single 1-byte character.

 ASAN also shows the memory layout where it read the memory address containing byte `fa`.
 That byte appears immediately before an address containing `00`.
-In the source code, `s` contains an empty string, which C++ represents in memory as `00`, so `pdftotext` was (illegally) trying to read the byte just before the empty string.
+The variable `s` contains an empty string, which C++ represents in memory as `00`, so `pdftotext` was trying to read the byte just before the empty string.
+That read is illegal because it contains data that was not assigned to the `s` variable.

 ## Fixing the bug